syncfusion-content/xamarin-docs/Xamarin/Introduction/System-Requirements.md

 **Integrated** **Development** **Environment** **for** **Mac**

-By using Visual Studio for Mac, you can develop iOS and Android applications:
+By using Visual Studio for Mac, you can develop iOS and Android applications.

 N> For installing and configuring Xamarin in Visual Studio for Mac, please refer this [`link`](https://docs.microsoft.com/en-us/visualstudio/mac/installation).